bruce-mig/axon-cqrs/README.md

-# Products Service with CQRS using Axon Framework
+# CQRS using Axon Framework

-This repository implements the **Command Query Responsibility Segregation (CQRS)** design pattern using the [Axon Framework](https://axoniq.io/).
-The application is focused on a simple products service, providing a clear example of how to structure Java applications with CQRS and Event Sourcing.
+This repository implements the **Command Query Responsibility Segregation (CQRS)** design pattern using the Axon Framework.
+The application is focused on a products service, providing a clear example of how to structure Java applications with CQRS and Event Sourcing.

 ## Table of Contents